If you think your team could fix bugs and release builds faster, consider using Jira Kanban boards.

 The Kanban project has a standard workflow template with Backlog, Selected for Development, In Progress, and Done.
 You can configure your Kanban board in the board settings by clicking the ellipses in the top right of the screen.
-In there, you can edit the number of columns, add status, add version, change the labels, etc. Once you’re done configuring your Kanban board, you can start adding items to your Backlog.
+Then you can edit the number of columns and add statuses, swimlanes, and quick filters.
+In these settings you can also configure WIP limits (Work In Progress limits).
+Using WIP Limits you can set a threshold for each column, including a minimum or maximum number of tickets.
+Note that this will flag the column if you’ve breached the limit, but not prevent your team from moving tickets in or out of the column.
+Once you’re done configuring your Kanban board, you can start adding items to your Backlog.

 Adding Jira Issues to your Backlog

-Click on the Create button then select an issue type, make sure you are on your project.
+Click on the Create button, check to make sure you’re in the right project, and then choose your issue type.
 Start adding Tasks, Bugs, and Stories.
-When creating an issue, it is best to keep the summary simple, provide comprehensive details, and descriptions.
+When creating an issue, it is best to keep the summary simple and provide comprehensive details and descriptions.
 You can even attach files and video recordings for bug replication.

-1. Make sure the summary is easy to read and concise.
+Make sure the summary is concise and easy to read

-2. Select the issue type properly, or it will cause confusion between your team.
+Select the issue type properly, or it will cause confusion among your team

-3. Describe the work or issue properly to save time,
+Describe the work or issue properly to save time

-4. Attach documents, screenshots, or videos that will speed up your process.
+Attach documents, screenshots, or videos that will speed up your process

-In Jira attaching a recorded video, attaching documents, and sending screenshots of a bug report is very easy to do.
-This helps the team diagnose the issues faster.
+In Jira, attaching videos, documents, and screenshots of a bug report is very easy to do.
+Use the attachment field that is present on all issues to help the team diagnose the issues faster.

-5. Assign an item to the correct person, especially when reassigning or reporting a bug.
+Assign an item to the correct person, especially when reassigning or reporting a bug

-After creating an issue you and your team can now start updating your Kanban tickets, whether changing the status of the ticket or reassigning them to another team member when you’re done with your chunk of the work.
-Your board should look similar to this when items are added to the board.
+After creating an issue, you and your team can update it, i.e. change its status or reassign it to another team member when you’re done with your chunk of the work.
+Your board should look similar to this when items are added to it.

-For more information, check out this guide to Jira swimlane best practice.
+For more information, check out this guide to Jira swimlane best practices.

 Issue Tracking in Jira